 Javier Martinez-Torron, J.D.

 Professor Martínez-Torrón has been a professor of law (Catedrático) at Complutense University of Madrid since 2000.
 Formerly a professor at the University of Granada (1993 - 2000), his teaching areas are comparative law, law and religion, marriage law and Canon Law.
-In these areas he has published extensively in 18 countries and eight languages.
-He has taught or lectured at numerous universities and international conferences in Europe, America and Asia.
-He has developed part of his research at Cambridge University, the University of Chicago, Columbia University and Harvard University, among others.
-He is vice president of the Canon Law and Law-and-Religion section of the Spanish Royal Academy of Jurisprudence and Legislation.
+In these areas he has published extensively in 28 countries and 13 languages, including 25 books as author or editor.
+He has taught, lectured, spoken in international conferences or done research at more than one hundred universities in the five continents, among them Berkeley, Chicago, Columbia, Emory, Harvard, Stanford, Cambridge, Oxford, and Freiburg.
+He is a titular member of the International Academy of Comparative Law, vice president of the Canon Law and Law-and-Religion section of the Spanish Royal Academy of Jurisprudence and Legislation, and honorary foreign member of the National Academy of Law and Social Sciences of Cordoba (Argentina).
 He was co-founder of the Spanish Association of Comparative Law and a member of its board of directors.
-He is also a member of the International Academy of Comparative Law, the OSCE/ODIHR Advisory Council on Freedom of Religion or Belief, the Advisory Commission on Religious Freedom in the Spanish Ministry of Justice and the Bioethics Committee of the Autonomous Region of Madrid.
+He has been a member of international and Spanish advisory bodies in the area of freedom of religion and ethics; in particular, the OSCE/ODIHR Advisory Council on Freedom of Religion of Belief, the Advisory Commission on Religious Freedom of the Spanish Ministry of Justice, and the Committee of Bioethics of the Autonomous Region of Madrid, Spain.
 He has a J.D. from the University of Granada and a J.C.L., J.S.D., and a J.C.D. from the University of Navarra.

 Lorena Bachmaier Winter, J.D.